kubernetes/node-problem-detector/README.md

 Or alternatively, to install node-problem-detector manually:

 1. Edit [node-problem-detector.yaml](deployment/node-problem-detector.yaml) to fit your environment.
 Set `log` volume to your system log directory (used by SystemLogMonitor).
 You can use a ConfigMap to overwrite the `config` directory inside the pod.
-For Kubernetes versions older than 1.9, use [node-problem-detector-old.yaml](deployment/node-problem-detector-old.yaml).

 2. Edit [node-problem-detector-config.yaml](deployment/node-problem-detector-config.yaml) to configure node-problem-detector.